|Agency for the Cooperation of Energy Regulators (ACER)|

 In the case of binding subsidiary instruments having a EU-wide scope of application, this requires NRAs to decide unanimously on the adoption of identical legal acts in all national legal systems within a six-month period, after which the responsibility is transferred to ACER.

-Beyond that, ACER's advisory competences include:
+Beyond that, ACER's advisory competences have included:

 - providing opinions on the compliance of NRAs' decisions with the relevant legislation at the request of an NRA or of the European Commission (Article 7(4) of Regulation (EC) No 713/2009);